wemune/geezer-plugin/README.md

 # Geezer Plugin

-A private Minecraft server plugin with a variety of features for players and administrators.
+A private Minecraft server plugin with a variety of features for Geezer World.

 ## Features